mistakemp4/neocities/src/data/blog/Clinical Trial- My deeply personal analysis.md

 ---
-title: Clinical Trial- My deeply personal analysis
+title: Clinical Trial- My deeply personal analysis;

 description: At its core, Clinical Trial is a narrative-driven psychological horror game that explores themes of trauma, mental illness, and human connection.
-The protagonist, Angel, participates in a medical study in desperate need of money...
+The protagonist, Angel, participates in a medical study in desperate need of money...;
-date: April 4, 2025
+date: April 4, 2025;
 previewImage: /assets/clinical-trial.jpg
 ---